arizonaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Individuals seeking marriage records can do so at the Clerk of the Superior Court in the county where the document was issued.

-Record seekers can also use third-party sites to access marriage records.
-Third-party sites are convenient to use since individuals can request records from the comforts of their homes.
+Record seekers may also use third-party sites to access marriage records.
+Third-party sites are generally considered a convenient alternative since individuals can request records from the comfort of their homes.
 They are also more time-efficient than going through government websites.
 Additionally, they offer more flexible search options, allowing users to search for marriage records using various criteria such as names, dates, and locations.

 Note: Using third-party sites may be more convenient but may also come at a fee.